38 Best Guitar Brands: Top Acoustic and Electric Guitars 2020

 There’s a Carvin model for just about every musical style, from metal to jazz to country to plain old rock and roll.
 These are high-quality, American-made instruments, and pretty good deals too.
 If you’re a guitar player looking to stand out from all the rest, Carvin is a great option.

-Last year we saw a change to the Carvin company, as their guitars and basses took on the Kiesel brand name.
+A few years ago we saw a change to the Carvin company, as their guitars and basses took on the Kiesel brand name.
 So, Carvin is Kiesel now.
 But they are still Carvin.
 So what gives?

-Here's the nutshell: Lowell Kiesel is the name of the guy who founded Carvin.
+In a nutshell: Lowell Kiesel is the name of the guy who founded Carvin.
 He originally sold guitars under his own name, but later changed the company name to Carvin, a melding of the first names of his two sons.
 So, when Carvin changed the name on their guitars to Kiesel, they were actually reverting back to their roots.
 Kiesel is Carvin, and Carvin has always been Kiesel.

 Check out my personal experience with Carvin guitars here: Carvin guitars review.